metosin/clj-helidon/README.md

 # Nima Ring adapter

+** This library is experimental and for testing and educational use only **

 A library that adapts [Helidon Níma](https://helidon.io/nima) for the [Clojure Ring](https://github.com/ring-clojure/ring) library.

 The main argument for Níma is that it's based on new (available from JDK 19 onwards) _virtual threads_.
 The virtual thread in Java is a lightweight thread that does not consume a platform thread.
 This enables async programming with the same API as traditional blocking APIs.
 This means that applications using virtual threads can freely use the existing blocking I/O operations and still be fully async.